leimbernon/rust_genetic_algorithms/README.md

 ### Creation of the gene and genotype structure

 Use the traits.
-`use genetic_algorithms::{ga::run, operations::{Selection, Crossover, Mutation, Survivor}, population::Population, traits::GenotypeT, configuration::{GaConfiguration, ProblemSolving, LimitConfiguration}};`
+`use genetic_algorithms::{operations::{Selection, Crossover, Mutation, Survivor}, population::Population, traits::{GenotypeT, ConfigurationT}, configuration::ProblemSolving, ga};`

 Define the gene structure.